Skip to Content

 Next, focus on food storage.
 Use bear-proof containers or hang food at least 10 feet off the ground and 4 feet away from any tree trunk.

+Lastly, maintain a clean campsite by properly disposing of all garbage and avoiding the use of scented products.
 The goal is to leave no trace that could attract bears, ensuring both your safety and the well-being of the local bear population.

 6. Reading Bear Tracks